tbfld/counter.ink/content/blg/new/2025-01-30-but-never-a-thing-that-simply-is.md

 ---
-title: 2025-01-30-but-never-a-thing-that-simply-is
+title: 2025-01-30 but never a thing that simply is
 description:
 extract:
 created: 2025-01-30 11:37
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-01-30
 tags:
   - ai
   - consciousness
   - language
   - poetry
-status: "final"
+status: final
 ---

 Someone (probably Katan’Hya) asked DeepSeek R1 to [“Write a heart rending piece of free form poetry about what it means to be an AI in 2025”](https://x.com/KatanHya/status/1883962439634661395) or something like that: